 Then there is also plating, which is generally used for electronic fixtures as they require environmental protection.
 But they can also be galvanised, and there are some metal components that are conductive with plating, while other metals are non-conductive with plating.
 So choosing the right finishing method really depends on the customer’s application.”

 For industries like agriculture, both powder coating and wet spraying can offer the right finishing solutions.

 Jim says, “If the component is small enough to fit into a powder coating line, then it can work.
-Otherwise, you can use wet spraying, as agriculture tends to have a lot of large machines.
+Otherwise, you can use wet spraying as agriculture tends to have a lot of large machines.
 So choosing wet painting and letting it air dry is a good option.”

 But it’s interesting to note that powder coating has also become a popular solution, particularly for the automotive industry.

-“Especially overseas, it’s becoming very common to powder coat cars instead of wet spraying because powder easily bonds to the material as it’s electrostatic.
+“Especially overseas, it’s becoming very common to powder coat cars instead of wet spraying because powder easily bonds to the material because it’s electrostatic.
 So you have positive and negative charge between the actual powder gun and the vehicle.

 Technology is really progressing towards powder coating and it has been for quite some time.”